ufal/UMR/doc/eventive-concepts.md

 not for the current country, which has [Q183](https://www.wikidata.org/wiki/Q183).~~
 ML:  Thus the example above is too advanced :-)
-**ML: Based on the provisional solution for Czech annotation: this type of even nominals not anchored in the valency lexicon?** [31.7.2023 meeting minutes](https://github.com/ufal/UMR/tree/main/doc/minutes-from-meetings))

 CA: Some examples in Spanish/English of other named events with a link to Wikidata that could be also annotated as events: